-Fabrizio Ferri 1.
+11. ‘Low-cost’ shareholder activism: A review of the evidence Fabrizio Ferri 1.
 INTRODUCTION Over the last decade, a series of corporate governance scandals have given rise to an intense wave of shareholder activism.
 In this chapter, I focus on two particular tools of shareholder activism, namely shareholder proposals filed under Rule 14a-8 and shareholder votes on uncontested director elections.
 These tools share an appealing feature.
 Their cost is quite modest and they do not require a significant equity stake in the company – hence, they are referred to as ‘low-cost’ tools of activism.
 But their easy accessibility comes at a price.
 Both shareholder proposals and shareholder votes on director elections are essentially non-binding on the target firm, casting doubts on their effectiveness as a driver of change.
 Low-cost activism can be contrasted with ‘activism via large ownership’ where the power to influence the firm derives from the (costly) acquisition of a significant equity stake.
 This equity stake can then be used to press for changes in governance and strategy (through the threat of ‘exit’ or the threat of gaining control).
-This power may be quietly exerted behind the scenes (large shareholder activism) or in a more confrontational and public manner (e.g. proxy fights, hedge funds activism).1 In the case of low-cost activism, the power to influence the firm is predicated upon the ability of the activist to build consensus among a broad spectrum of shareholders – crystallized in a symbolic, non-binding vote – and the assumption that boards will respond because ‘symbols have consequences’ (Grundfest 1993), for example, in terms of...
+This power may be quietly exerted behind the scenes (large shareholder activism) or in a more confrontational and public manner (e.g. proxy fights, hedge funds activism).1 In the case of low-cost activism, the power to influence the firm is predicated upon the ability of the activist to build consensus among a broad spectrum of shareholders – crystallized in a symbolic, non-binding vote – and the assumption that boards will respond because ‘symbols...

 You are not authenticated to view the full text of this chapter or article.